AryanV-Coder/AryanV-Coder/README.md

 **AI Calling**, a full-stack voice-first application with an **HTML** frontend and **Flask** backend that enables natural, real-time phone conversations with an **AI** assistant.

-- Integrated telephony providers and built real-time **speech-to-text** and **text-to-speech** pipelines, plus automated call initiation to allow users to talk directly to an LLM-driven agent over a call.
+- Integrated telephony providers and built real-time **speech-to-text** and **text-to-speech** pipelines, plus automated call initiation to allow users to talk directly to an LLM-driven agent over standard phone lines.
-- Implemented an **emergency auto-call** feature to send urgent voice messages when users cannot place calls manually, and delivered secure call handling, scalable backend services, and a hands-free UX for time-critical alerts.
+- Implemented an **emergency auto-call** feature to send urgent voice messages when users cannot place calls manually, and delivered secure call handling, scalable backend services, and a hands-free conversational UX for on-the-go access.

 ---